manychois/simdom/README.md

 ## Features

 - Depends on no extensions or external libraries.
+- Conversion to and from PHP's native DOM objects for integration with existing code.
 - Pretty print HTML5 document.
 - Type hinting is placed everywhere.
 - Remove meaningless properties (e.g. `childNodes`) and methods (e.g. `appendChild()`) from `Comment`, `DocumentType`, and `Text` for cleaner interface.